On the structure of affine flat group schemes over discrete valuation rings, II: Neron blowups of formal subgroup schemes in differential Galois theory

 \subsection{The category $\mm{Rep}_R(\Ga)^\wedge$}

 In this section we shall assume that $R$ is complete and denote by $t$ a uniformizer.
 Given an abstract group $\Ga$, we introduce the category $\mm{Rep}_R(\Ga)^\wedge$ following the pattern of Definition \ref{20.09.2017--1}.
-Its objects are sequences $(E_n,\si_n)_{n\in\NN}$ where $E_n$ is a left ${R_n}\Ga$-module underlying a finite $R_n$-module, and
+Its objects are sequences $(E_n,\si_n)_{n\in\NN}$ where each $E_n$ is a left ${R_n}\Ga$-module whose underlying $R_n$-module is finite, and

 is an isomorphism of $R_n\Ga$-modules.
 Term by term tensor product (of $R_n$-modules) defines on $\rep R\Ga^\wedge$ the structure of a $R$-linear $\ot$-category.

 The categories $\rep R\Ga$ and $\rep R\Ga^\wedge$ are related by two functors